baocongchen/Advanced-Lane-Finding/README.md

 ![alt text][image4]

-#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+#### 4. Identify lane-line pixels and fit their positions with a polynomial

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+I used small sliding windows to detect pixels for the right and left lane, then fit those pixels with a polynomial.
+The number of sliding windows was 18 and the window margin was 30.
+A lane class was constructed for each lane to perform sanity checks.
+The goal was to make sure that the polynomials are smooth and precise as much as possible.

 ![alt text][image5]